 Ignore Case Search both in the capital and lower case letters.

-Disabling of 'Ignore Case' option narrows the search to case-sensitive.
+Disabling the 'Ignore Case' option narrows the search to case-sensitive.

-Starts With Search all tags which begin with the specified string.
+Starts With Search all tags that begin with the specified string.
 For example, "A" in the search string returns Adele and AC/DC.

-Ends With Return metadata that ending with the query.
+Ends With Return metadata that ends with the query.
 For example, "A" in the search string returns Madonna.

 Matches Return exactly matched to the query results.
-For example, "Adele" is found only with the "Adele" search string.
+For example, "Adele" is found only when searching for the exact string "Adele".

 Find function in Tag Editor for Mac